bethgelab/docker-deeplearning/README.md

    For more details about the `start.sh` script see https://jupyter-docker-stacks.readthedocs.io/en/latest/using/common.html#start-sh.

 # Workstation setup
-A short recipe how to setup a machine up from scratch to get the container running.
+A short recipe how to setup a machine from scratch to get the container running.

 1. Install Ubuntu 18.04.1 LTS